voiceip/oreka/distribution/orkaudio-win32-binary/README.txt

 --------
 Features

-* Bidirectional SIP sessions recording using the VoIP plugin (default configuration)
+* VoIP recording capability by sniffing on a network device (default configuration)
 * Audio device recording (by default, records all devices in the system) using the Sound Device plugin
-* Generates "tape" (recordings) details record
+* Generates "tape" (recordings) details records

+The VoIP plugin supports the following protocols:
+	- Bidirectional SIP sessions recording with SIP metadata extraction
+	- Bidirectional Cisco skinny (aka SCCP) session recording with Skinny metadata extraction
+	- Bidirectional Raw RTP session recording with limited metadata extraction (when SIP and Skinny both fail)

 --------------
 How to install